Best SNES Emulator

 - Now here comes the part where we’ll add an emulator in RetroArch.
 Go to Online Update > Core Updater, now scroll a bit until you spot the BSNES-MERCURY cores.
 Choose a core according to your computer’s processor speed.
-For example if you have a low-Ghz cpu then go with the “balanced” core instead of the “performance”.
-You can also test it to find out which core works best, that’s a time consuming task, so beware.
-Choose one according to your computer processor and use your common judgement.
+For example, if you have a low-GHz CPU then go with the “balanced” core instead of the “performance”.
+You can also test it to find out which core works best, that’s a time-consuming task, so beware.
+Choose one according to your computer processor and use your common judgment.

 - At last, return to the main menu using the Z key, now navigate to the Load Content > File select & Core detect.
 Browse the ROM file from your hard drive and you can start playing now.